bfk/git-register/docs/proposal.md

 *Make things open: it makes things better*

+First, I’d just like to say that I don’t wish in any way to disparage the existing work of the registers build teams — the decisions that have been made up to this point were necessary in order for us to work with real data and to learn about what real users needed.

-I propose that we change how the Data Infrastructure team approaches the development of the Open Registers software platform in favour of simpler and more open technical choices.
+That said, knowing what we now know, I propose that we change how the Data Infrastructure team approaches the development of the Open Registers software platform in favour of simpler and more open technical choices.
 This proposal applies only to the software itself, not to the work of the Registers Design Authority, nor to the register field conventions currently defined.
 This proposal _does_ have implications for the way registers are stored, indexed and shared, and so to avoid migration confusion, I recommend that this refactoring be carried out before the register software reaches the Live phase.

 This proposal outlines some brief findings from user research and from adoption discussions thus far, applies the [GDS Design Principles](https://www.gov.uk/design-principles) to the current registers architecture and then makes a specific proposal for refactoring.